On-Prem Deployment Instructions (GCP)

 variables.tf

-and fill in the required values. - Perform a Terraform dry-run and double check that everything looks good.
+that can be your reference. - Perform a Terraform dry-run and double check that everything looks good.

 terraform plan